ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 == Description ==
-An easy to use, with intuitive interface WordPress plugin that gives you the ability to easily insert custom scripts (HTML, JavaScript, and CSS) in the head or/and footer section of your website.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily insert custom scripts (HTML, JavaScript, and CSS) in the head or/and footer section of your website.

 No need anymore to editing a files of your theme or plugins in order to add custom scripts (HTML with JavaScript, CSS and else).
 You can add they on the plugin settings page.
 Just add your scripts in the field on the plugin settings page and this plugin will do the rest for you.
 It adds required scripts to the head section of your website automatically, without changing any of your themes file and without slowing down your website.
 It's really useful in case of any theme update, because your scripts would never be lost!
 Your scripts will keep on working, no matter how many times you upgrade or switch your theme and plugins.